bobk48/unixthetextbook3/README.md

 Just email bobk48@gmail.com, and we will evaluate your error reports or any other requests you make, and take appropriate action.

+Advisory 16.
+Posted 4/17/2020 Just some informational news here, osdisc.com is no longer in business.
+This was a great source for UNIX systems pre-built on a variety of media.
+And iXsystems no longer is maintaining or supporting TrueOS, so Advisories 1. & 14. are no longer valid.
+But you can still download PC-BSD from our GitLab site, as detailed in Advisories 10. through 13., along with Solaris 11.3!

 Advisory 15.
 Posted 4/13/2020 iXsystems no longer maintains a web site for download of PC-BSD!
 But fortunately, per Advisory 10. below, you can still obtain versions of PC-BSD from our GitLab repo.

 Advisory 14.
 Posted 8/27/17 After careful consideration, we advise you to not use TrueOS in place of